 - apply new diagnostic and treatment modalities to the management of lower genital tract disorders.
 (Medical Knowledge, Practice-based Learning, Patient Care)

-- vaccinate appropriate populations against HPV following a thorough discussion of risks and benefits (Medical Knowledge, Patient Care, Practice-based Learning, Interpersonal and Communication Skills)
+- immunize appropriate populations against HPV following a thorough discussion of risks and benefits (Medical Knowledge, Patient Care, Practice-based Learning, Interpersonal and Communication Skills)

 - integrate the above skills through the application of management guidelines developed by ASCCP and other national organizations.
 (Systems-based Practice)

-The Society seeks to improve clinician competence and performance and patient outcomes in the field of lower genital tract disorders through the education of health care professionals and others in colposcopy and related strategies.
-We intend to provide physicians and other licensed healthcare providers with the knowledge and skills necessary to fill gaps in practice.
-Specifically, we intend to offer educational opportunities that will allow clinicians to:
+The Society intends to improve clinician competence and performance and patient outcomes in the field of lower genital tract disorders by educating health care professionals and others in colposcopy and related strategies.
+ASCCP seeks to provide physicians and other licensed healthcare providers with the knowledge and skills necessary to overcome gaps in practice.
+Specifically, educational opportunities will allow clinicians to: